ruichen199801/covid-hero/README.md

 1. Basic Rules
 * Use "W""A""S""D" to control movement of the character
 * Collect antibodies to accelerate vaccine development process
 * Once the progress bar reaches 100%, the vaccine appears.
-Collect the vaccine, game win!
+Collect the vaccine, you win!
 * Watch out for viruses and dodge them while collecting antibodies.
 If your HP drops to 0, you die!
 2. Game Features
 <ul>